v0.1.0-alpha

 Core Specification

-The mandatory baseline that every APEX-compliant broker must implement.
+The mandatory baseline that every APEX alpha-compatible implementation must implement.
 Covers five capability domains:

 apex.account.* Account summary, balances, positions, open orders, transaction history

 apex.order.* Place, modify, cancel orders.
+Close positions.
 Market, limit, stop, stop-limit.
 SL/TP.

 apex.market.* Quotes, OHLCV snapshots, instrument search, contract details